-Selling the benefits marketing is tough and doesn’t come naturally to most people.
-Many sales and marketing people fall into the trap of selling the features of a product.
-They tell prospects “it can do this and it can do that.”
-A buyer doesn’t want to hear what the product can and cannot do.
-They want to hear what is in it for them.
+Selling-the-benefits marketing is tough and doesn’t come naturally to most people.
+Salespeople and marketers from every industry fall into the trap of selling the features of a product, focusing on what the product can and can't do.
+But a buyer doesn’t want to hear what the product can or cannot do.
+They want to hear what's in it for them.
 How can the product/service help improve their life or business?

 A marketer who simply lists the features isn’t much of a marketer at all.
 Infomercials are fantastic at selling the benefits of products.
-They go over the features but paired with each feature is a strong benefit to keep the viewer sucked in.
-In B2B marketing, this is especially powerful because the benefits can effect the entire company.
-The ShamWow infomercial actor goes over that the ShamWow is reusable and says “you’re going to spend $20 on paper towels a month anyways, the ShamWow is only $20 and will last a lifetime”.
-The benefit is stated in a way to let the viewer think this product won’t actually cost anything because they’ll be spending $20.
-Also, not getting the ShamWow will end up costing them money!
-Nobody likes losing money.
-(Side note: we are not sponsored by ShamWow.)
+Sure, they talk about the features of the product, but paired with each feature is a strong benefit that keeps the viewer sucked in.
+In B2B marketing, this is especially powerful because the benefits can affect the entire company.

 Make It Simple

-After you’ve paired a feature with a benefit you can pair a benefit with a call to action.
-Building on the computer example, the salesman can add the following phrase, “can I ring this item up for you?”
-Stating why the product will benefit them and immediately following it up with a call to action reinforces the customer that buying the product will benefit the customer, and it adds a sense of urgency -- it adds to the FOMO.
+After you’ve paired a feature with a benefit, you can pair a benefit with a call to action (CTA).
+Building on the computer example above, the salesman might add, "Can I ring this item up for you?”
+Stating why the product will benefit them and immediately following it up with a CTA reinforces the idea that buying the product will benefit the customer, and it adds a sense of urgency -- it adds to the FOMO.

-People are not interested in the: features, doodads, doohickys, or falangies, they only interested in how those things affect them.
+People are not interested in the doodads or doohickys; they're only interested in how those things affect them.
 People are inherently egocentric and that is okay.
 To be more successful at selling-the-benefits marketing, cater to the selfishness.
 Schedule your free digital marketing audit today and find out what else you can do to be a more successful marketer.